-Napa cabbage takes about 70 - 80 days to mature.
+Napa cabbage takes about 70 to 80 days to mature.
 Because of spring's unpredictable weather, it grows better in the fall than the spring.
 Early spring sowings can be hit by frost or cold nighttime temperatures, which can signal that it is time to start setting seed and cause the plants to bolt.
 If you get past that hurdle, the warming temperatures will also tell the plants to stop growing and focus on going to seed.
 Although it is not impossible to grow Napa cabbage in spring and early summer, planting in mid-summer allows the plants to mature as the days cool, in the fall.

 Test for maturity by squeezing the heads.
 A mature head that is ready to be picked will feel dense, with little give.